b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 7 (Investigator Lab).md

 • When possible, build an evidence storage room in your lab

 • Keep an evidence log
 – Update it every time an evidence container is opened and closed

 <br>

+## Overseeing Facility Maintenance

+• Immediately repair physical damages

+• Escort cleaning crews as they work
+– Is it feasible?

+• Minimize the risk of static electricity
+– Antistatic pads
+– Clean floor and carpets – minimize dust!

+• Maintain two separate trash containers
+– Materials unrelated to an investigation
+– Sensitive materials

+• When possible, hire specialized companies for disposing sensitive materials